wellisonraul/wrms.github.io/content/_index.md

           date_start: '2018-03-01'
           date_end: ''
           description: |2-
               I used AI to adapt microservices in my MSc and PhD research.
 My Master's research resulted in a proactive, adaptive solution that decreased app response time by 20\% compared to the de facto baseline approach (HPA) in best-case scenarios.
-Also, I focused on improving the forecast component through the Multiple Predictors System (MPS) in my PhD. </br></br><b>Transferable skills</b>&#58; Machine Learning, Microservices, Time series forecasting, Auto-scaling, Self-adaptive Systems, Kubernetes, Python, Java
+Also, I focused on improving the forecast component through the Multiple Predictors System (MPS) in my PhD. </br></br><b>Transferable skills</b>&#58; Machine Learning, Microservices, Time series forecasting, Auto-scaling, Self-adaptive Systems, Kubernetes, Python, and Java
         - title: Undergraduate research in runtime verification of service compositions
           company: Universidade do Estado do Rio Grande do Norte
           company_url: 'https://portal.uern.br/'
           location: Santa Cruz, Brazil
           date_start: '2017-08-01'
           date_end: '2018-07-01'
           description: This project aims to support the development, execution, and monitoring of service compositions.
-As service compositions are executed in dynamic environments and developed by different programmers, formal verification techniques are used to ensure the expected behaviour is met during runtime..<br/><br/><b>Transferable skills</b>&#58;  SOA, Microservices, Formal description, Self-Adaptive Systems, Systems modelling
+As service compositions are executed in dynamic environments and developed by different programmers, formal verification techniques are used to ensure the expected behaviour is met during runtime. <br/><br/><b>Transferable skills</b>&#58;  SOA, Microservices, Formal description, Self-Adaptive Systems, and Systems modelling
-        - title: Undergraduate research in runtime verification of service compositions
+        - title: Undergraduate research in motor coordination
           company: Universidade do Estado do Rio Grande do Norte
           company_url: 'https://portal.uern.br/'
           location: Santa Cruz, Brazil
           date_start: '2016-08-01'
           date_end: '2017-07-31'
           description: |2-
              I created a suite of digital games using augmented reality to improve children's motor coordination.
 The games required the child to identify markings containing puzzles, leading them to the next mark.
-As a result, the software aimed to stimulate children's movement.<br/><br/><b>Transferable skills</b>&#58; Unity, Android, Augmented reality.
+As a result, the software aimed to stimulate children's movement.<br/><br/><b>Transferable skills</b>&#58; Unity, Android, and Augmented reality
     design:
       columns: '2'
   - block: collection